 When writing an analytical essay, you need to understand the meaning of your topic.
-To start with a clear understanding and not be biased in any way.
-Otherwise, it becomes crucial to provide evidence that supports your argument.
+Start with a clear understanding and don’t be biased in any way.
+Moreover, it is crucial to provide evidence that supports your argument.

 Sometimes, this type of essay becomes a complicated assignment for high school or college students.
 Students will be stuck on these types of questions: where to start, what to write, etc.